herisalmas/1D-CESE/README.txt

 1D-CESE
 =======

-A 1D CESE C++ code
+A 1D CESE C++ code with an OOP approach
+This code uses the boost libraries

 A very straightforward code, in the code, you can modify the value N and length to refine the "mesh "
 #define N 10000
-#define length 1

-The values of x1 and x2 are the initial and final distance of the mesh. x2-x1 should be equal to length
+The values of x1 and x2 are the initial and final distance of the mesh.

 #define x1 0
 #define x2 1